What Is Decentralized Finance (DeFi)?

 What Do I Need to Access DeFi Projects?

-To start using to DeFi DApps, you'll need:
+To start using DeFi DApps, you'll need:

-A browser extension wallet like MetaMask or a mobile one such as Trust Wallet will do the job.
+• A compatible wallet: A browser extension wallet like MetaMask or a mobile one such as Trust Wallet will do the job.
 A custodial wallet (one where you don't own the private keys) is less likely to allow you to connect to DApps.

-DeFi vs Traditional Finance
+DeFi vs. Traditional Finance (TradFi)

-DeFi vs Centralized Finance (CeFi)
+DeFi vs. Centralized Finance (CeFi)

 Even in the crypto world, not every financial service is decentralized.
 For example, staking through a centralized exchange like Binance often requires you to give up custody of your tokens.
 In this case, you must trust the centralized entity that deals with your funds.